AFTERWAKE/IRCBots/dad/README.md

     - `dad/mom, chmode <target channel>: <user> +/-<mode(s)>` sends a mode change to a user in a specified channel.
 - Remaining admin commands do not allow for the above format, as it is not relevant to them
     - `dad/mom, send <message>` send any command to the IRC in the form "COMMAND <params>".
-    - 'dad/mom, join <channel>` joins a specified channel.
+    - `dad/mom, join <channel>` joins a specified channel.
     - `dad/mom, part <channel> <optional reason>` parts with a specified channel and an optional reason.
     - `dad/mom, quit <optional reason>` quits the IRC with an optional reason.

 #### PLANNED
 - Add dad, help for list of admin commands
-- Bring back joke getting scripts
+- Bring back reddit joke getting scripts
 - Attempt reconnect on drop
 - Listen briefly before speaking to see if any other bots were triggered by the message first, and ignore if one was
 - Add a list to track bots
 - Track users by name and IP

 #### ISSUES
-- Say commands without a targeted channel but containing a ":" don't work
+- none known

 #### CONFIG
 - All regex is tested with the case-insensitive flag